11 May 2026 · 6 min read

 In the context of unclaimed estates, marriage records do two things: they confirm a relationship (proving that a deceased person was your ancestor's sibling, for example), and they establish maiden names that let you trace the family through female lines.

-When making an inheritance claim on an intestate estate, you need a documentary chain of evidence — typically birth, marriage, and death certificates — linking you to the deceased.
+When making an inheritance claim on an intestate estate, you need a documentary chain of evidence — typically birth records, marriage, and death certificates — linking you to the deceased.
 Marriage certificates are often the bridging documents that connect different generations and different surnames.
+Once your documentary chain is in order, read the full guide on how to make an inheritance claim on an unclaimed estate.

 Check whether a relative's estate is unclaimed